Coworking News

 Kristina

-Personally, the pandemic made me realize how much I depend on face-to-face connection to stay motivated and inspired.
-I miss the ad-hoc encounters, collaborative sketching sessions, team retreats, visiting other work spaces… the list goes on.
+Personally, the pandemic made me realize how much I depend on face-to-face connections to stay motivated and inspired.
+I miss the ad-hoc encounters, collaborative sketching sessions, team retreats, visiting other workspaces… the list goes on.

 I am very confident that coworking spaces, while they must adapt, will experience a boom in the near future.
 People are experiencing loneliness, disconnection, and all the limitations of working at home during the pandemic.
 Coworking spaces can offer the community they need to heal and to become inspired again.